Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Related Work

 Group testing was proposed by \cite{dorfman1944} to screen enlisted soldiers for syphilis during World War II.
-The Dorfman procedure combines multiple samples together and tests the pooled samples, so that samples in a pool testing negative are cleared and samples in a pool testing positive are tested individually for identification.
-This significantly increases efficiency by screening multiple individuals with a single test.
-Since then, many generalizations of the Dorfman procedure have been developed and studied theoretically.
-Group testing is also widely applied in the surveillance and control of infectious diseases.
-For a review of recent theory and applications, see \cite{kim2007comparison} and \cite{aprahamian2019optimal}.
+The Dorfman procedure combines multiple samples and tests the pooled samples; only samples in a pool testing positive are tested individually.
+This enables screening multiple individuals with a single test.
+Since then, many group testing protocols have been developed and studied theoretically.
+Group testing is also widely applied in the surveillance and control of various infectious diseases \citep{aprahamian2019optimal, kim2007comparison}, including COVID-19 \citep{mercer2021testing}.

-The COVID-19 pandemic has raised further interests in applying group testing to infection control and population-wide surveillance \citep{mercer2021testing}.
-Multiple studies have used modeling and simulation to explore the value that group testing offers in scaling up testing, such as \cite{cleary2021using, brault2021group, pilcher2020group, eberhardt2020multi}, and \cite{mutesa2020}.
-A thorough review of the literature in using group testing for COVID-19 mitigation is provided by \cite{yu2021optimizing}.
+The modeling of test sensitivity is a key component in understanding the performance of a group testing protocol.
+The model in \citet{dorfman1944} assumes perfect test sensitivity, which was later extended by \citet{graff1972group} to incorporate a fixed test error.
+Many subsequent analyses have adopted the assumption of fixed test sensitivity, such as evaluations of test efficiency improvements in different pooling designs \citep{eberhardt2020multi}, development of more sophisticated test protocols \citep{kim2007comparison}, and estimation of disease prevalence \citep{tebbs2013two}.

-Despite the extent to which group testing can increase testing capacity, it may have a negative impact on sensitivity.
-First, the inherent error rate of individual assays, along with the design of the pooling protocol, may lead to failure to detect some positive samples \citep{graff1972group, kim2007comparison, westreich2008optimizing}.
-Moreover, sensitivity may decrease due to the dilution effect, that is, a pool dominated by negative samples may test negative, causing its positive members to be missed.
-The dilution effect was first modeled by \cite{hwang1976} and subsequently explored by \cite{wein1996pooled, zenios1998pooled, weusten2002mathematic, nguyen2019} for HIV detection and by \cite{hung1999robustness} for prevalence estimation.
+However, modeling the sensitivity as a fixed constant fails to capture the concentration-dependent nature of test errors: the sensitivity of an assay, whether for pooled or individual samples, usually depends on the concentration of the analyte (e.g., virus or antigen).
+Moreover, if a positive sample is combined with negative ones, the analyte concentration gets diluted \citep{wein1996pooled}.
+As a result, a pool dominated by negative samples may test negative, causing its positive members to be missed.
+This is called the \textit{dilution effect}.
+Such concentration-dependent test errors in pooled tests were first modeled by \cite{hwang1976} and incorporated in subsequent theoretical studies \citep{hung1999robustness, westreich2008optimizing, mutesa2020}.
+Practically, the dilution effect has been observed in pooled testing for various diseases, including HIV \citep{kemper1998effects}, malaria \citep{bharti2009malaria, hsiang2010pcr}, and hepatitis B \citep{chatterjee2014sensitivity}.

 Many studies have assessed the dilution effect in SARS-CoV-2 tests from both mathematical and empirical perspectives. \citet{pilcher2020group} assumes a temporal viral load progression in infected individuals, which, together with the detection limit of PCR tests, defines a ``window of detection"; under this setting, pooling is equivalent to raising the detection limit of the test and shortening the effective window of detection. \citet{brault2021group} proposes a similar quantification of decrease in sensitivity due to dilution based on a mathematical model for PCR.
 Some experimental studies \citep{Yelin2020,Lohse2020} evidence that pooling up to around 30 samples does not result in a loss of sensitivity, while \citet{bateman2020assessing} observes an increasing deterioration of sensitivity in pooling 5, 10, and 50 samples.